List of Marvel Comics characters: M: Moses Magnum

 Moses Magnum's body generates seismic force which amplifies his natural strength, gives him an unknown degree of durability and attunes him to seismic vibrations.
 He can unleash this energy to cause vibratory shockwaves, minor tremors or devastating earthquakes.
 These waves will emanate from his body in all directions unless he purposefully tries to channel them in a single direction, usually along the length of his arms and through the tips of his fingers.

 Moses Magnum in other media

 Moses Magnum appears in the Iron Man: Armored Adventures episode "Panther's Prey".
-This version is responsible for T'Chaka's death as part of a coup with a group of mercenaries and does not demonstrate any superpowers.
-After stealing a piece of Vibranium from Wakanda and traveling to the U.S., he plans to give it to A.I.M. so they can use it in their MODOC project.
-However, he is stopped by Black Panther and Iron Man and taken back to Wakanda to face justice.
+This version is a mercenary who lacks powers and killed T'Chaka as part of a coup.
+After stealing Vibranium from Wakanda and traveling to the U.S., he plans to give it to A.I.M., but is eventually stopped by Black Panther and Iron Man and taken back to Wakanda to face justice.